 Dennis (Deni) Eagland was born in 1928 in Essex and emigrated to Vancouver when he was in his 20s.
 He was married and he and his wife raised three children.
 Before he was hired by The Sun Newspaper in 1956, he was the proprietor of “Deni” – Photo and Art Dealers at 2932 Granville Street.
 Eagland was initially hired as a wire photo editor, but soon joined the group of talented staff photographers at The Sun.

-Among his colleagues, Deni was known as a master portrait photgrapher.
+Among his colleagues, Deni was known as a master portrait photographer.
 The headline from Eagland’s own 1996 obituary reads: “Photographer was the ‘Karsh’ of The Sun”.
 Fellow Sun photographer, Ralph Bower said, “as far as I was concerned, [Eagland] was the Karsh of the photo department, he was great at portraits”.
 The comparison to Yousuf Karsh, Canada’s most celebrated portrait photographer of the 20th Century, is high praise indeed.

 An award-winning photographer, Eagland was responsible for numerous iconic Sun photographs of the 20th Century.
 Many of which have recently appeared in former PNG News Research Librarian Kate Bird’s Vancouver in the Seventies: Photos from a Decade that Changed the City and her latest book, City on Edge.
 Both books feature historic Vancouver Sun and Province Newspaper photos and were the basis for two exhibits at the MOV.

 Eagland was much admired by his colleagues.
 Sun columnist, Denny Boyd, once called Eagland a “blithe spirit” and “a plump ball of sunshine warming the chilly newsroom all those years”.
 In 1996, former Sun fashion reporter Virginia Leeming recounted her experience of working with Eagland as the Sun’s “unofficial fashion photographer” in 1983: “Our weekly sessions in the studio or on location were usually hilarious.
-Deni’s sense of humor was infectious and he had the model and me in stitches laughing”
+Deni’s sense of humour was infectious and he had the model and me in stitches laughing”